 Specialism: This service is specifically dedicated to providing support to adults who are vulnerable and have a learning disability, Mental Health Issues, Challenging Behaviour and Autistic Spectrum Disorder.

-Details of vacancy: Upper floor room available
+Details of vacancy: No vacancies.

 Type of Service: A registered service provided in a large Victorian house set within a residential street in centre of Plymouth.
 Victoria House is arranged over two floors with 5 single rooms on the first floor and one double on the ground floor, two bathrooms and two shower rooms.
 Each room is decorated to meet individual tastes, choices and sensory needs.
 The communal areas include a kitchen, a large dining room and living room and outside patio area, which can be used for recreational and leisure pursuits by all residents.